Sharan Forest

 -You can hike along its many trails, take the trek down to the river and follow the stream,

--and can also go to Manshi Top which is about 2.5hours trek from Youth Hostel.
+-and can also go to Manshi Top which is about a 2.5-hour trek from Youth Hostel.
 (We couldn’t go there cz of the itinerary issue 🫠).

 The trip charges were 22k for a couple, excluding the jeep charges.
 Including jeep charges, it came to 25k for 2 people.
 This included transport, stay, food, and toll charges.
 Alternatively, you can also make the trip with either your own car, or take a Daewoo.
-Your car (if not a 4 wheeler) will get you till Paras.
-The Daewoo bus route you’ll have to figure out on your own, as per my knowledge, it takes you till Abbotabad.
-From Abbotabad onwards, you can travel in local buses etc to reach Paras.
-You can also hire a rent a car or a driver, whatever is convenient.
+Your car (if not a 4-wheeler) will get you till Paras.
+The Daewoo bus route you’ll have to figure out on your own, as per my knowledge, it takes you to Abbotabad.
+From Abbotabad onwards, you can travel in local buses, etc to reach Paras.
+You can also hire a rental car or a driver, whatever is convenient.

 A wonderful short weekend trip.
 A beautiful place, and I wish with all my heart for it to remain so and not be destroyed by local tourism in years to come.
 Please, please, please, make it a point to not disrupt the place and its nature.
 If you can afford this trip, you surely can afford a few shoppers and bags for your trash to dump into, too.
 Be mindful.
 And happy travelling! ☺️